ScreamingSandals/BedWars/docs/config.md

     contents:
     - '&eexample.com'
     - '&fWow!!'
-    - &a%spectators% are watching this match
+    - '&a%spectators% are watching this match'
   hide-spectators: true
   hide-foreign-players: false
 default-permissions: